joukoza/ratscrew/README.md

 After winning cards and starting next turn, automaticly win the played card back, if the card is J, Q, K or Ace.

 Caused by the next player having no cards.

+If player 1 slaps on an empty table, the other players don't get given cards.
+Doesn't seem to be the case for other players.